 To ensure the highest standard of integrity in our businesses, the Group adopted a Code of Conduct defining the ethical standards expected of all employees, and the Group's non-discriminatory employment practices.
-Training courses on the Code are held regularly for all employees and the Audit Committee receives a report on the operation, and the need for revision, of the Code every year.
+Training courses on the Code of Conduct are held regularly for all employees and the Audit Committee receives a report on the operation, and the need for revision, of the Code of Conduct every year.

-Throughout the year of 2005, the Group has complied with the Code Provisions of the Code on Corporate Governance Practices contained in Appendix 14 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.
+Throughout the year of 2006, the Group has complied with the Code Provisions in the Code of Corporate Governance Practices contained in Appendix 14 of the Rules Governing the Listing of Securities on The Stock Exchange of the Hong Kong Limited.